New Year, New Changes!

 As a breeder, regardless of how big or small, there are always moral and ethical obligations we have to our fellow breeders, as well as our puppy families.
 Unfortunately, there can be a lot of “drama” that many people don’t see, know about, or even care about, that goes on in the breeding community.
 Often this “drama” leads some breeders to post things on their websites to address such things.
 There is a big difference between a breeder defending themselves against false accusations, but it’s another for a breeder to deceptively try to hurt another breeder for personal gain.
 So with that being said, we would like to just encourage folks to please always use discernment when reading libel statements on websites or social media about breeders.
 Often times, the ones that take pride in spreading gossip and unfairly attacking others are the ones whose lack of integrity caused the problem to begin with.
 Sometimes we see people post questions in forums only to see arm chair warriors jump on topics for an opportunity to defame or slander another breeder, and usually, they are wrong or lack all the information needed to even make an educated or responsible comment.
 We purposely stay away from online groups and forums simply because it’s a breeding ground for disinformation, ignorance, ego, and smear campaigns.

 As a breeder, we also have a moral and ethical obligation to our dogs, pups, and puppy families.
 We have a respect for those who choose to invest in us as breeders, and the pups that we place.
 It has been a number one priority, since day one, for us to always provide as much information as possible about the breed, so that families can make a well educated decision.
+We do not say things that we think people want to hear just so we can sell puppies.
+If someone does not like how we do things, there is no law that says they must work with us.
 We put links to other sites explaining industry standards in the different clubs so people can research the breed from reliable sources.
 We also try to explain the differences between certain controversial subject areas such as coat length and size.
 This means we not only discuss the million wonderful things about Malamutes, but also the things that might be challenging, controversial, and risky too.
 We realize that there are some very… “passionate” people out there in terms of “standards”, however, this breed has a history that many people are often unaware of, in terms of “standards” as it is written today.
 Bottom line, we do not want our pups to just get sold, “selling” puppies is not our goal.
-Educating our site visitors, families, and being fully transparent about the breed is necessary.
+Educating our site visitors, families, and being fully transparent about the breed, and how we do things, is necessary.
 There are also some things that could end up being challenging for some people, especially for certain living situations.
 To not be open and honest about these different things would be negligent and unfair, not only to our babies, but to the families who are looking to bring one into their lives.

 Our puppy agreement is written in a way that clearly explains everything: what we expect of our puppy families, and what they can expect of us in ALL circumstances and situations.
 We do not leave things “open” for interpretation or conflict, and this has proven to be extremely helpful and appreciated by our families.
 We make a point to get to know our families, and to continue to stay in contact.
 It is important for us to see our babies as they grow up, and also ensure that what we are producing is positively contributing to the breed.
 We take this seriously, and know that puppies are living souls who impact the lives of those who they are connected with.
 We will always care about the long term health and happiness of our babies, and the long term happiness of our families.
 These precious sentient creatures enter into this world under our love, guidance, and protection, and so it’s our deepest honor to see to it that they are blessed with qualified and loving forever homes.